22 farm bodies in Punjab announce political front, to contest state polls | Politics

 ''We assure the people of Punjab that they repose faith in us and we will work towards resolving their issues like curbing drug menace and stopping youth from going abroad,'' Singh said.

 Farmer leader Kulwant Singh Sandhu said, ''We want to take Punjab to the top position.''
-Reacting to the farmer bodies' decision of entering politics, Rajewal said it was the demand and ''enormous pressure'' of the people from Punjab to take this decision.
+On farmer bodies' decision of entering politics, Rajewal said there was a demand and ''enormous pressure'' of the people of Punjab.

 This decision has been taken to give a ''political change'', he said.